jan-r-dev/Drill-your-Go/construction/README.md

 This is where tasks are constructed and verified before being moved into the main application.
+Tasks in the folder `ready_for_implementation` have been done in practice to estimate their difficulty.